Sachingit12/AuroraWebsiteRepo/README.md

 # AuroraWebsiteRepo
-This is for tutoroial purpose only.
+This is for tutorial purpose only.